Mount Lassen as seen from the south side near the visitors center.

 Medicine Lake Volcano

 Medicine Lake is the lake in the Medicine Lake caldera.
-The reason that Medicine Lake is unknown is that, unlike the other volcanos in the Cascade Range, Medicine Lake Volcano has collapsed.
-The entire Medicine Lake Volcano sank below the surrounding mountains.
-It is there, it just isn’t obvious like the other volcanos.
+It is unknown because, unlike the other Cascade Range volcanoes, It has collapsed.
+The entire Volcano sank below the surrounding mountains.
+It is there; it just isn’t apparent like the other volcanos.
 Another tidbit about Medicine Lake Volcano is that it is the biggest of all the Cascade Range volcanos.

 Manzanita Creek near Manzanita Lake.